tara-hylton/world_happiness/README.md

 Jupyter notebook was used to allow for a narrative-driven presentation of code and charts.
 Pandas was used in conjuction with python to clean the data to identify what makes people happy/unhappy around the globe, along with other effects of happiness/unhappiness.
 All data is on a relative path.
 Matplotlib and Seaborn were used for charting purposes.
+IPython was used to clear input in areas, just to make things look nice overall.
 Please run requirements.txt to download the virtual environment and all needed libraries.

 The goal of this project is to find what makes people happier in some counties versus what does not make them happy in other countries.